HEALNet: Multimodal Fusion for Heterogeneous Biomedical Data: HEALNet

 for each modality $m$ at each step $t$.
 Second, we learn an update function $\psi()$ to be applied at each step.
 The update of $S$ with modality $m$ is given by

-where $\rho$ denotes the shared hyperparameters across $T$.
+for total time steps $T$ and attention function $\alpha$ (Equation~\ref{eq:attention_general_form}).
 For parameter efficiency, the final implementation uses weight sharing between layers.
 Across modalities, each early-fusion layer becomes an update function of the form

-The final function for generating a prediction only takes the final state of the shared array and returns the predictions of the target variable $\hat{y}=f(S_T; \theta)$.
+The final function for generating a prediction only takes the final state of the shared array and returns the predictions of the target variable $\hat{y}=f(S_T)$ as a fully-connected layer.

-Figure~\ref{fig:healnet_architecture} depicts a high-level visual representation of this approach, showing (a) Hybrid Early-fusion Attention Learning Network and (b) its key component, the early fusion layer (as given in Equation~\ref{eq:update_function}).
-We structure the early fusion model as an attention network due to its ability to be generally applicable in different settings, making fewer assumptions about the input data (e.g., compared to a convolutional network).
-We start by randomly initialising a latent bottleneck array, which is iteratively used as a query into each of the fusion layers and is updated with information from the different modalities at each layer pass.
-The iterative attention paradigm is inspired by the Perceiver model \cite{jaegle_Perceiver_2021}, which we chose due to its highly competitive performance on a range of uni-modal tasks.
+Figure~\ref{fig:healnet_architecture} depicts a high-level visual representation of this approach, showing: (a)~Hybrid Early-fusion Attention Learning Network, and its key component (b)~the early fusion layer (as given in Equation~\ref{eq:update_function}).
+We use attention layers since they: a)~make fewer assumptions about the input data (e.g., compared to a convolutional network), and b)~their ability to provide context to the original modality through the cross-attention mechanism.
+We start by initialising a latent embedding variable, which is iteratively used as a query into each of the fusion layers, and is updated with information from the different modalities at each layer pass.
+We chose the iterative attention paradigm due to its highly competitive performance on a range of unimodal tasks~\citep{jaegle_Perceiver_2021}.
 Passing the modalities through the shared latent array helps to significantly reduce the dimensionality whilst learning important structural information through the cross-attention layers.
 The HEALNet pseudocode is detailed further in Appendix~\ref{appendix:healnet_pseudocode}.